wp-plugins/wishpond-social-campaigns/readme.txt

 No. We automatically create a Wishpond account for you.

-= How much does this plugin cost? =
+= How much does it cost to run a campaign? =

-Pricing Plans start at $19/month.
-[View full pricing details here >](http://corp.wishpond.com/pricing-plans/ "Pricing")
+* Running campaigns are extremely cost effective.
+* You can run unlimited campaigns for FREE for the first 14 days
+* You can learn more about our pricing [here](http://corp.wishpond.com/pricing-plans/ "Pricing")

 = Can I try out Social Campaigns free? =

 Yes, you can try Social Campaigns completely free for the first 14 days.

-= How does the 14-day free trial work? =

-We offer 14-days free trial on any yearly plan.
-There's no risk, no obligation.
-You can cancel your account at any time by simply clicking on the "Manage Plans" link on your dashboard.

-= Is there a minimum commitment? =

-There is no contract required for our monthly plans and you are billed on a monthly basis.
-If you cancel you will not be billed again.

-= Are there any usage limits? =

-No!
-You can use any of our products on an unlimited basis on each plan.
-There are also no limits on number of fans, followers, or users.

-= What are my payment options? =

-We currently accept Visa, Mastercard, Amex and Discover through our online payment system.

-= How reliable is your service? =

-Wishpond hosts all of your data on Amazon EC2 and we do regular (hourly) backups of all your data.

-= Where can I review the terms of service and privacy policy? =

-Here are our [Terms of Service](http://corp.wishpond.com/terms-conditions/ "Terms and Conditions") and [Privacy Policy](http://corp.wishpond.com/privacy-policy/ "Privacy Policy").

 = What kind of support do I get? =

-We are always available to you through live chat, email, and phone support.
+Wishpond campaigns are extremely easy and fast to set up.
+If you ever need assistance, we are available to you through live chat, email, and phone support.

 == Screenshots ==

-1. Campaign Report Page (w/Customer Intelligence)
+1. Live Social Contests & Promotions
-2. Creating a Social Offer within the Wordpress admin panel
+2. Creating a Sweepstakes using the plugin in your Wordpress Admin
-3. Previewing a Social Offer in the Wordpress admin panel
+3. Creating a Facebook Ad using the plugin in your Wordpress Admin (Part 1)
-4. View and manage all of your Social Campaigns within the Wordpress admin panel
-5. A Social Offer live on a Wordpress site
-6. A Social Sweepstakes live on a Wordpress site
-7. A Social Sweepstakes live on a Wordpress site (using the widget functionality to display in the side bar)
-8. A Social Offer live on a Wordpress site (using the widget functionality to display in the side bar)
+4. Creating a Facebook Ad using the plugin in your Wordpress Admin (Part 2)
+5. Your Ad on Facebook
+6. Email Automation Campaigns
+7. Contact Database
+8. Campaign Analytics

 == Changelog ==